-City of Ryde Council, the Department and the Greater Sydney Commission have been in extensive discussions with stakeholders on the future of the Macquarie Park corridor since 2016, as detailed in the following section.
+City of Ryde Council, the Department and the Greater Cities Commission (formerly Greater Sydney Commission) have been in extensive discussions with stakeholders on the future of the Macquarie Park corridor since 2016, as detailed in the following section.

-Ongoing consultation is an essential component of the masterplanning process.
-The feedback and discussions with stakeholders continue to inform the development of the masterplanning process to ensure the future development of the area reflects the desired sense of place and desired by the local community, workers and business.
+Ongoing consultation is an essential component of the master planning process.
+The feedback and discussions with stakeholders continue to inform the development of the master planning process to ensure the future development of the area reflects the desired sense of place and desired by the local community, workers and business.

 Much of what we have heard reflects on the strengths of Macquarie Park - its metro connectivity, the university and technology hub and the natural assets of Lane Cove National Park close by.
-However we also understand there are some challenges which must be addressed including walkability and a sense of place which supports its role as hub of innovation.
+However we also understand there are some challenges which must be addressed including walkability and a sense of place which supports its role as an innovation hub.